Can you recommend wedding venues in NYC?

 Do you use infrared film?

 The answer use to be yes, I have extended experience with this film and personally love the glowing; dreamy effect it creates.
 Unfortunately Kodak stopped manufacturing this film, however now I have a dedicated modified camera that shoots only infrared - a similar result, sometimes better.
 There are printed samples of this effect in my studio and a few in the galleries of the website.
+So now it is called infrared capture.

 Do you charge a travel fee?